rajeshrinet/pyross/README.md

 [PyRoss](https://github.com/rajeshrinet/pyross) is a numerical library that offers an integrated platform for **inference**, **prediction** and **non-pharmaceutical interventions** in age- and contact-structured epidemiological compartment models.

 The library is designed to be model-agnostic and **allows the user to define models** in a JSON format.
 The most common epidemiological models, and several less common ones, come pre-defined with the library.
 Models can include **stages** to allow for non-exponentially distributed compartmental residence times.
-Currently,  [pre-defined models](https://github.com/rajeshrinet/pyross/blob/master/docs/models.pdf) include ones with multiple infectious (symptomatic, asymptomatic etc) and non-infectious (exposed, asymptomatic etc) classes.
+Currently,  [pre-defined models](https://github.com/rajeshrinet/pyross/blob/master/docs/models.pdf) include ones with multiple infectious (symptomatic, hospitalized, in ICU, etc) and non-infectious (exposed, asymptomatic etc) classes.

 The library supports models formulated **stochastically** (as chemical master equations) or **deterministically** (as systems of differential equations).
 A **hybrid algorithm** transits dynamically between these  depending on the magnitude of the compartmental fluctuations.